Beginner Mistake: Smashing Every Lob

 Should beginners avoid the smash entirely until they are more advanced?

 No — the smash is a normal and important shot at every level.
-The correction is not avoiding it, but learning which lobs are genuinely good smash candidates versus which ones are safer played as a bandeja or a controlled groundstroke.
+The correction is not avoiding it.
+But learning which lobs are genuinely good smash candidates versus which ones are safer played as a bandeja or a controlled groundstroke.

 Related terms